is213g9t2/project/README.md

 ## Project Description

-In the recent years, Insurtech has gained popularity due to its convenience and growing tech literacy amongst those interested to buy insurance.
-With the rapid growth for fintech capabilities, almost every industry is expected to get disrupted.
-Insurance, a greatly people-based business, is no different.
+In recent years, InsurTech has gained popularity due to its convenience and the growing tech literacy amongst those who are interested in buying insurance.
+Buying insurance online is still a complicated, multi-step process for those unfamiliar with agencies.

-We aim to offer customers the comfort of having an agent assigned to them, following the traditional model of insurance and preserving the human-touch, and further include the convenience of being able to purchase insurance anytime and anywhere.
+SafeTravel acts as a one-stop platform for customers to purchase travel insurance for their trips, making it convenient for them to purchase anytime and anywhere.
+We will be focusing on the following user scenarios:

+* A new user registers for an account on InsurTech
+* The user signs up for an insurance policy
+* The user makes payment for the insurance policy

 ## User Scenario Diagrams